The Skill That Changes Everything¶

 |---|---|---|

 | Scope | Where should AI focus?
-What should it look at? | "Using the current NPS alerts for Yellowstone..." |
+What should it look at? | "Using USAspending.gov data for Lockheed Martin..." |

 | Intent | What action do you want?
 Create?
 Summarize?
-Compare? | "...create an interactive conditions card..." |
+Compare? | "...create an interactive vendor profile card..." |

 Without these pillars:

-Make me something about trail safety
+Make me something about vendor research

 With all three pillars:

-create an interactive conditions card.
+create an interactive vendor profile card.

 Why Specificity Works¶